 [3] Properties in which we have non-controlling interest.

-[4] Urban Village in Garza Sada occupation decreased due to Lowe´s departure.e
+[4] Urban Village in Garza Sada occupation decreased due to Lowe´s departure.

 Gross Leasable Area and Geographic Distribution

 At the end of 3Q19, the 35 commercial centers in operation and stabilized, totaled approximately 806,000 m2 of GLA5.
 Our commercial centers in operation and stabilized, are in 18 Federal Entities in Mexico.